xpe/con-hash/README.md

 (def chf (consistent-hash-fn hash hash))
 ```

 This gives `chf`, a reusable consistent hashing function.
-(Due to careful
-thinking and painstaking effort, all of this possible without employing a
-class called `AbstractConsistentHashingFunctionFactory`.)
+(Yes, this is
+possible without using an `AbstractConsistentHashingFunctionFactory`.)

 [1]: https://en.wikipedia.org/wiki/MurmurHash